 (d) Other loans primarily represent consumer and commercial non-card financing products.
-Balances for the year ended December 31, 2019 were not significant.

 The following tables provide information with respect to loans and receivables modified as TDRs that subsequently defaulted within twelve months of modification.
 A customer can miss up to three payments before being considered in default, depending on the terms of the modification program.